The Pulse: B.C.

 Nothing connected humans to the world around them, or to one another.
 One tentacle went out to another tentacle, yet that second tentacle may or may not respond to the first.
 There was no automatic reciprocal current, no interlink.
 No arcing pulse.
-And no Orange Essence.
+No Orange Essence.

 No wonder humans invented so many ways to escape their own nauseating reflections.
 Not that everyone felt this way, of course.
-Most were in love with themselves, posting their photos and slogans on home pages and blogs, happily projecting themselves onto everything they saw.
+50% of the people were in love with themselves, posting their photos and slogans on home pages and blogs, happily projecting themselves onto everything they saw.
 Yet Berry suspected that at some level, perhaps unconsciously, humans were sick of their own reflections.
-Why else had they invented drugs so potent that they could barely see the real world, religions so powerful that they didn't want to see the real world, and entertainments so captivating that they mistook them for the real world?
+Facebook and Instagram were hardly panaceas.
+Why else did they still find refuge in drugs so potent that they could barely see the real world, religions so powerful that they didn't want to see the real world, and entertainments so captivating that they traded them for the real world?

 It didn't matter if the series was comic or tragic, as long as the human was totally immersed in a compelling world with believable characters, a beginning, an end, and some sort of meaning.
 The exact nature of the meaning was almost irrelevant.
 It was the triumph of form over content.
 If humans felt the coherence of the structure — even if the structure was about vampires or the end of the world — they still felt good because of the coherence and the meaning.
 As long as it all came together, as long as it all made sense, no one really cared what it was about.
 It was the triumph of sense in an otherwise senseless world.

 The tendency of humans to immerse themselves in artificial structure explained their obsession with blogs and web sites.
 These took the amorphous chaos of the Web and brought its tangents to a single point.
 Equipped with a mouse or trackpad, the individual became the centre of the floating cloud of the world, the North Star around which circled their borrowed obsessions.